Lunatask

 • Todoist – Simpler and faster for pure tasks, but lacks life-tracking features.
 Choose this if you want a simple, fast to-do list without journaling or habits.

 • Amazing Marvin – Even more customizable for ADHD, but more expensive and complex.
-Choose this if you want full control over your workflow and interface and have the budget for it.
+Choose this if you want full control over your workflow and interface and have the budget.

 • TickTick – Similar all-in-one features, but with less focus on privacy and encryption.
 Choose this if you need a web version and privacy is less of a priority.